Riki220999/RN-MovieApp/README.md

 # RN-MovieApp
 this Aplication For Test BoxAladin..

-this application is still a development this application is made with react native,nativebase,and redux
+this application is still a development,and this application is made with react native,nativebase,and redux

 # How To Use